StephanHCB/go-mailer-service/README.md

 exactly as described in the
 [readme for go-campaign-service](https://github.com/StephanHCB/go-campaign-service/blob/master/README.md),
 only that instead of testing for the presence of the authorization header, you test for its absence._

+#### TLS Termination

+In our scenario, TLS termination is provided by a load balancer or by HAProxy.

+If you wish to directly expose golang, [So you want to expose Go on the Internet](https://blog.cloudflare.com/exposing-go-on-the-internet/) is a must-read.

 ### Requirement: Testing